All 1965 LP / EP cover slicks (US & international) spell "Caesar" as "Ceasar".

 * unmixed mono master with separate music and vocal tracks.
 "Love Is Strange" in this format is on the pictured CD.

-MORE ABOUT THE CAESAR & CLEO / SONNY & CHER REPRISE RELEASES ARE HERE
+MORE ABOUT THE CEASAR & CLEO / SONNY & CHER REPRISE RELEASES ARE HERE